xflash/labwork8/REAMDE.md

-You have to csv file to use:
+You have two csv file to use:

 path.csv
 Structure